 Encouraging your team to use Power BI requires defining governing processes and standards so everyone effectively uses data to make decisions for the business by accessing a single source of truth.
 That’s where a Power BI Center of Excellence comes in.

 A Power BI Center of Excellence is a dedicated program that enables Power BI success across the enterprise through the standardization, alignment, and governance of business intelligence activities and initiatives.
+As Microsoft continues integrating Power BI into the broader Microsoft Fabric platform, your CoE becomes even more critical for managing the expanding capabilities from Copilot integration and AI-powered insights to translytical task flows and writeback capabilities.

 Building a Power BI CoE framework is the first key step in making your CoE a successful enterprise endeavor.
-A Power BI Center of Excellence framework is designed and executed by a diversely skilled, results-driven team (aka CoE champions) who decide and enforce how everyone uses Power BI—with the primary goal of maximizing its value across the enterprise.
+A Power BI Center of Excellence framework is designed and executed by a diversely skilled, results-driven team (aka CoE champions) who decide and enforce how everyone uses Power BI with the primary goal of maximizing its value across the enterprise.

 A Power BI Center of Excellence framework includes the creation of documentation, libraries, and resources to help users get up to speed on Power BI.
 While usage and adoption are important, the framework needs to go the extra mile by including an approach to ongoing training and success for Power BI users and admins as well.
+In 2025, this also means preparing your team for new features like Copilot, semantic model improvements, and Microsoft Fabric integration.

 Your CoE plays a critical role in your organization, whether you only have one Power BI developer or multiple business units using the tool.